ouonline/luacpp/README.md

 # FAQ

 * The `lua_State` object inside each `LuaState` instance is handled by `std::shared_ptr`, so all objects can be passed around freely.
-* Arguments of user-defined types of exported C++ functions must be passed by pointer.
-* Only numbers and dynamic allocated objects can be returned from exported C++ functions.
 * Class member functions should be called with colon operator, in the form of `object:func()`, to ensure the object itself is the first argument passed to `func`.
 Otherwise you need to do it manually, like `object.func(object, <other arguments>)`.

 [[back to top](#table-of-contents)]